Esri/arcgis-runtime-samples-android/java/viewshed-geoprocessing/README.md

 1. Use the geoprocessing task to create a `GeoprocessingJob` object with the parameters.
 1. Start the job and wait for it to complete and return a `GeoprocessingResult` object.
 1. Get the resulting `GeoprocessingFeatures` object.
-1. Iterate through the viewshed features to use their geometry or display the geometry in a new `Graphic` object.
+1. Iterate through the viewshed features to display the geometry in a new `Graphic` object.

 ## Relevant API